Bahman Nassim: Post swimming career

 Bahman Nassim was approached while practicing for swimming competition by a high-ranking official, who asked if he would be interested in pursuing higher education through a police academy.
 Bahman accepted the offer and became a part of the police force, where he became a high-ranking official.
-Stationed out of Abadan, he was responsible for cracking down on the drug trade that was rampant throughout the port city, gaining a reputation for taking on the worst gangs despite the danger it may have put him into.
+Stationed in Abadan, he was responsible for cracking down on the drug trade that was rampant throughout the port city, gaining a reputation for taking on the worst gangs despite the danger it put him in.
 He believed staunchly that smoking, drinking and drug use were the cause of many of the problems that existed within the community.
 Bahman is known to have never drunk alcohol, used drugs, or smoked tobacco.

-Bahman was transferred to Semnan, Iran, where he was Chief of Police within the northern province, before the Iranian Revolution.
-Post-revolution, Bahman refused to relinquish his station, and was arrested in 1979.
-He was charged by the Central Islamic Revolutionary Court, of having committed "Murder of persons and/or killing Muslims or/and freedom fighters", and found guilty which lead to a sentence of death.
-On January 28, 1980, at dawn, Bahman Nassim was executed at Evin Prison by firing squad.
+Bahman was transferred to Semnan, Iran, where he was chief of police within the northern province before the Iranian Revolution.
+Post-revolution, Bahman refused to relinquish his station and was arrested in 1979.
+He was charged by the Central Islamic Revolutionary Court with having committed "Murder of persons and/or killing Muslims or/and freedom fighters".
+Found guilty, he was sentenced to death.
+At dawn on January 28, 1980, Bahman Nassim was executed at Evin Prison by firing squad.
 Bahman wore his Iran National Swim team jumper at the time of his execution.